tracyreed/profitwisesucks.com/README.md

 YOU WANT TO FIND YOURSELF IN AN INTRACTIBLY COMPLICATED AND RUINOUSLY EXPENSIVE LEGAL QUAGMIRE LIKE I DID.

-I am no attorney, accountant, or tax expert.
-I am just a humble computer nerd trying to do his best.
-I rely on the advice of professionals.
-When they fail me, things can go badly.

 All of the above is true to the best of my knowledge and I have done the best I can to support it all with documentation.
 Note that the truth is an affirmative defense to any accusations of libel so I'm in good stead there.
 I'm also recently divorced, broke, had an insolvent business thanks to an embezzling partner, and have negative net worth with no assets to speak of.
-So anyone coming after me would be wasting their time anyway.
+So anyone coming after me for anything would be wasting their time anyway.
 This is published in the interest of preventing someone else in the community from befalling the same ill fate that I have.

 Email me at treed@ultraviolet.org with questions.